 Origins of Peter Jones

 Peter Rees Jones, the son of a Welsh hat-maker, came to London in 1867 and worked in several retail establishments across the city.
 He opened his first eponymous shop in Chelsea in 1871 in what is now called Draycott Avenue, the poorer part of the area.
-Whilst knocking two small shops into one the building collapsed, killing an apprentice and trapping his wife!
-It is said he received good compensation from the owners and continued to develop his trade.

 The business thrived and in 1877 he decided to move to the more prosperous part of Chelsea and cater for the carriage trade.
 He took two small shops in the Kings Road, at the Sloane Square end, and then bought up more shops on the site as they became vacant.

 By 1890 he was trading from No 2 to No 14 Kings Road and the business was performing so well that the original premises had been replaced by a handsome five-storied building of red brick.

 In 1893 an article in the Illustrated London magazine the business was described

 “ as a monument to that gentleman’s untiring industry and pushy enterprise.”